Overwatch 2 Best Settings for Max FPS

 Advanced Video Settings

-If you want to maximize the FPS gains, select the Low graphics preset.
+If you want to maximize the FPS gains, select the Low or medium graphics preset.
 Then, click on the Advanced tab as shown here and edit each setting.

-The lowest setting is best for Overwatch.
+The lowest setting is best for Overwatch 2.
 This option adds extra filtering to the texture which can cause a Huge FPS hit.
 Always keep it at low.

-Keeping fog will only end up hampering your Vision?
+Keeping fog will only end up hampering your Vision.
+Better to set it as low as possible.

 Turning it off will boost performance and FPS.